 Jessica’s postdoctoral research with Jack Williams at UW Madison showed that climate greatly structured turnover in fossil pollen assemblages across space and time.
-But it wasn’t the only factor explaining turnover, which led to two projects examining the community structure and species co-occurrence patterns.
+But it wasn’t the only factor explaining turnover, which led to two subsequent projects examining the community structure and species co-occurrence patterns.

 - Which kinds of modeling approaches best project patterns of species distributions and assemblage structure across space and time?
 We are interested in whether different modeling approaches (stacked species distribution models vs. community level models) are more or less suitable for projecting species distributions and assemblages through time.
 Postdoc Kaitlin Maguire has been leading this effort.